vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-databricks.md

 Let's give a little more context about queued ingestion.

-Queued ingestion is the mechanism used by Kusto when doing [Event Grid subscription ingestion](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/eventgrid).
+Queued ingestion is the mechanism used under the hood by Kusto when doing [Event Grid subscription ingestion](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/eventgrid).
 Kusto queues blobs as they come in near real time.

 The key word here is **queued**.
 Most ingestion methods in Kusto unqueued (e.g. [.ingest](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-storage), [.ingest inline](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-inline), [from query](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-query), etc.).
 The `async` keyword doesn't mean queued ; it only means the query returns to the client (with the *operation ID* to monitor progress).
 But if the ingestion fails or if the cluster goes down, the ingestion fails forever.